Slightly longer TL;DR version: Yes and no. You can be a Baron, but you can never be Baron XYZ.

 The Foreign Title Pointlessness

 Some sites advertise legal services to buy an actual French or Italian title.
-French titles (both named and feudal) still exist today.
-Feudal means that it is tied to a piece of land.
+French titles (both named and feudal) still exist today and are tied to a piece of land.
 So that means that you get to buy some land that comes with a title.

 That one is totally legal, but useless.
 That is because the Crown doesn't give Royal Licenses to foreign title holders since 1930, which means that you couldn't use the title in Canada.
 The text of the Warrant of April 27, 1932 on Foreign Titles is here.

 Note that this applies only to the Queen's subjects.
-If you are a non-Canadian holding a foreign title living in Canada, then that's totally fine.
+If your citizenship is not one of the Queen's Realms, then that's totally fine.

-Hereditary Peerages cannot be transmitted to adopted children in the UK (Royal Warrant of 30 April 2004).
+Hereditary Peerages cannot be transmitted to children from adoption (Royal Warrant of 30 April 2004) or artificial insemination (Royal Warrant of April 1st, 2011).
 The wording of the Royal Warrant make it sound like it applies in Canada, but refers to a British law.
 That is an apparent loophole which is probably not worth trying.

 Scottish Feudal Barony?